trueos/trueos-docs/trueos-handbook/preinstall.rst

   operating system.

-To determine if the chosen hardware is detected by |trueos|, start an installation and click :guilabel:`Hardware Compatibility` in the :ref:`Language Selection` screen.
+To determine if the chosen hardware is detected by |trueos|, start an installation and click the :guilabel:`Hardware Compatibility` icon in the lower left corner of the :ref:`Language Selection` screen.

-If any problems arise with the installation, refer to the Troubleshooting :ref:`Installation` section of this handbook.
+If any problems arise with the installation, refer to the :ref:`Troubleshooting` section of this handbook.

 This section discusses the |trueos| hardware requirements, how to prepare the system for installation, and how to obtain and prepare the